 There’s also events, temporary exhibitions and various wine classes.
-One of our favorite events is the Ciné Gourmand, which happens on the first Wednesday of each month and pairs a movie with a delicious movie-themed tasting dinner with wine pairings.
+One of our favorite events is the Ciné Gourmand, which pairs a movie with a delicious movie-themed tasting dinner with wine pairings.

 The foundation of the Saint-Seurin Basilica dates back to Gallo-Roman Bordeaux and the 6th century, though the church we see standing today dates from the 11th century with many additions to it through the 18th century.
 A gothic style entrance was added on the south side in the 13th century, the 14th and 15th centuries saw the addition of several chapels including the Notre-Dame de la Rose chapel dedicated to the Virgin Mary, and the pipe organ is added in the 18th century.

 The crypt dates from the fourth century and was discovered on accident during excavations.
 UNESCO declared Saint-Seurin a World Heritage Site in 1998 as part of the monuments along the Saint James de Compostela Way.

 One of the really interesting things about Saint-Seurin Basilica is that you can visit the ancient crypt to see the Merovingian marble sarcophagi.
 The crypt gives us a look into the earliest French Christians, or the very cradle of Christianity here in Bordeaux.